CIBC-Internal/python/Doc/howto/sockets.rst

 cross-platform communication, sockets are about the only game in town.

 They were invented in Berkeley as part of the BSD flavor of Unix.
-They spread like wildfire with the Internet.
+They spread like wildfire with the internet.
 With good reason --- the combination of sockets with INET makes talking to arbitrary machines around the world unbelievably easy (at least compared to other schemes).